Friday, January 4, 1000-1315

 Linus Kendall (Sheffield Hallam University and IIIT Bangalore)

-Hundreds of millions of people around the world are about to come online for the first time.
-These “next billion users” live in emerging markets like India, Brazil, and Indonesia—places where connectivity is improving and mobile phone usage is poised to dramatically increase.
-The technical, social, and cultural nuances are critical to consider in the act of designing new technologies.
+Hundreds of millions of people are coming online in countries like India, Brazil, and Indonesia.
+The technical contexts, social settings, and cultural nuances of the countries are critical to consider in the act of designing new technologies.
 At Google, we’ve taken the insights from our field research and developed a framework for designing and building technology aimed at emerging markets.
-We have considered the framework under these three main pillars of experience: Usable, Useful and Engaging.
-Under each of these pillars, we have three essential sub-themes which are crucial for product thinkers to consider when creating apps, services, and devices tailored to the lives and local infrastructure.
-In this workshop, we aim to share this framework and the tools for its implementation.
-Some of the examples from Google products could also be discussed.
+The framework offers three main pillars of experience: Usable, Useful and Engaging, each with three essential sub-themes.
+We find these nine essential points are crucial when creating apps, services, and devices tailored to the lives and local infrastructure of the next billion users.
+In this workshop, we aim to share this framework, methodology of implementation, and facilitate discussion between attendees about how the framework applies to technology in their own work and lives.
+This workshop is aimed at researchers, designers, product thinkers who are thinking deeply about building new products for the next billion users, and/or intend to extend their product offering to these users.

 Muzayun Mukhtar (Google)